chickling/kmanager/README.md

 `mvn clean package`

-or download the official jar file through folder `dist`.
+or download the official latest version jar file through `release` tab.

 Then, you can use below command to run: